wildfly/quickstart/bean-validation/readme.md

 By default, tests are configured to be skipped.
 The reason is that the sample test is an Arquillian test, which requires the use of a container.
-You can activate this test by selecting one of the container configuration provided for JBoss AS 7 (remote).
+You can activate this test by selecting one of the container configuration provided for JBoss AS 7 / JBoss EAP 6 (remote).

 Testing on Remote Server
 -------------------------

-First you need to start JBoss AS 7.
+First you need to start JBoss AS 7 or JBoss EAP6.
 To do this, run

     $JBOSS_HOME/bin/standalone.sh